yasir2000/openwrt-oldwiki-md/ClientModeKamikazeStyleHowto.rst

 #pragma section-numbers off
 ||<tablebgcolor="#f1f1ed" tablewidth="40%" tablestyle="margin: 0pt 0pt 1em 1em; float: right; font-size: 0.9em;"style="padding: 0.5em;">[[TableOfContents]]||
 = Client Mode Wireless =
-'''This way is recommended since it is actually automatic:'''

-1. Read the instructions and get the tar.gz package from here http://fon.testbox.dk/packages/NEW/LEGEND4.5/clientscript/

-That's it.
-The package of scripts self-installs and will ask you questions to configure your wired and wireless connections.
-Your current configuration will be backed up and can be restored with the "aprestore" command.
-Type in "clientmode" after installation to configure client mode.
-This is currently the easiest and most complete means of having client mode on an Atheros router.
-These scripts are incompatible with firmwares that use NVRAM.
-They are included in the Legend Rev4.5 firmware, which will soon be released on the site.
-For Fonera and Meraki Mini (or related) routers only. ^ Meltyblood Aug 2nd 2007

 by Tho Tran — last modified 2007-03-07 13:29